 The American Board of Medical Genetics (ABMG) Medical Genetics Residency Program is accredited by the Residency Review Committee of the Accreditation Council for Graduate Medical Education.
 We are currently approved for a total of 6 residents.

-Two-year Medical Genetics Residency: Currently, Medical Genetics does not use the NRMP for those applying for the two-year program.
+Currently, Medical Genetics does not use the NRMP for those applying for the two-year program.
 Most individuals apply to the two-year program 18-24 months before the anticipated start date.
 Interviews are granted based upon review of the application package and there is no set time frame for interviews.
-The two-year block schedule can be viewed here Two Tear Program Block Schedule.
+Download the Two Tear Program Block Schedule .

 The Texas State Board of Medical Examiners (TSBME) requires the following documents for institutional licensure in the state of Texas.
 You must bring the original documents and one set of 8-1/2 inch by 11-inch photocopies that are notarized as “true copies of the original.”

 - Medical School diploma.
 You must present the original and a certified translation if the diploma is not in English.

 - Medical School transcript.
 You must present the original along with a certified translation if the transcript is not in English.
 The transcript must show actual grades obtained in medical school (i.e. marks, statement sheets).

 - Separate transcript of Medical School clerkships showing actual hours.

 - Medical School Dean’s Letter.
 You must present the original and a certified translation if the letter is not in English.

 - Valid ECFMG certificate.
 The certificate must be valid indefinitely.